kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 | 10 | 21 | Master Flurry | Knight Valor | Per to 12 |
 | AL11 | 22 | | *Stasis* | *Awareness to 2* |

 Our main combat plan is lots of Strength, Master Two-Weapon Fighting, Master Flurry, and Knight Speed, using Bastila's Double-bladed Lightsaber as our main weapon.
 This gives us multiple attacks that will deal as much damage as possible; we need as many attacks as we can get, since our chance to hit will be relatively low.
-We are not guaranteed to hit level 11 in the run, but if we do it's best to just Auto-Level to get the +1 Attack bonus; we don't really need any additional skills or Force Powers at that point.
-Other notes:
+We are not guaranteed to hit level 11 in the run, but it makes the Malak fight much more consistent, so we try to kill some extra stuff in Hrakert Station to ensure it.

 **Auto-Level Attributes:**
 - When Auto-Leveling the MC, the game only checks your Jedi class level when deciding whether to give an attribute point, rather than your overall character level.
 That means you can use Auto-Leveling to gain extra points in STR at Jedi levels 4 and 8, which correspond to character levels 7 and 11.
 This is why we Auto-Level at 7 and 11, making it to 22 base STR at level 11.